danwallacenz/interop/README.md

 * Nested types
 * Curried functions

-This app has examples of working with **Swift enumerations and stuctures** in Objective-C. While these are not directly compatible, there are techniques to alleviate this to varying degrees.
-It demonstrates ***four mechanisms***.
+This app has examples of working with Swift enumerations and stuctures in Objective-C. While these are not directly compatible, there are techniques to alleviate this to varying degrees.
+It demonstrates four mechanisms.

  They are:

 ###Passing a Swift-only type in an Objective-C compatible Swift class###
 For example, passing a UIView subclass written in Swift containing a Swift-only type to an Objective-C UIViewController.
 You'll have to do the layout yourself, but it's the simplest technique to understand.

 ###Creating a Swift-only type within an Objective-C class from anywhere via                                                                 a shim defined in a Swift extension of an Objective-C class

-*For example, using a Swift-only type*
+For example, using a Swift-only type

 	struct User {